 Is Fundbox legit?

 Yes, Fundbox is a legitimate lender.
-It's served close to 300,000 small businesses since it opened its doors in 2013.
+It has served over 500,000 small businesses and funded more than $3 billion in working capital since it opened in 2013.
 It uses encryption technology and strict security protocols to keep your information safe.
 It has multiple FAQ pages outlining how its privacy and security policies work.